Undergraduate Organizations

 Student organizations that violate the policies below may lose their registration status and access to university resources.

-Any group in which a majority of participants are undergraduates is considered to be an undergraduate organization.
-Such an organization that conducts meetings periodically, sponsors activities on the campus of Yale University, or that primarily provides a service for or by Yale undergraduates must register with the Yale College Dean’s Office to receive Yale resources and privileges.
+Any group in which a majority of the participants are undergraduate students who share a common interest or goal is eligible to apply to be an undergraduate organization.
+Such an organization that conducts meetings periodically, sponsors activities on the campus of Yale University, and/or primarily provides a service for or by Yale undergraduates, and/or that raises funds within the University for charitable purposes, must register with the Yale College Dean’s Office to receive Yale resources and privileges.

-Club sports or groups that compete athletically must register with the Office of Club Sports in the Department of Athletics.
+• Club Sports: Groups that compete athletically.
+Must register with the Office of Club Sports in the Department of Athletics.

-A student who is believed to have violated University policy or state or federal law (including but not limited to hazing, sexual misconduct, or theft) in the course of working for or participating in the activities of an undergraduate organization may be brought before the Yale College Executive Committee or the University-Wide Committee on Sexual Misconduct (UWC), as appropriate, for possible disciplinary action, and/or referred to appropriate civil authorities.
+Community Safety.
+Students who observe or believe that University policy or state or federal law has been violated (including but not limited to hazing, sexual misconduct, or theft) while working for or participating in the activities of an undergraduate organization are encouraged to report these incidents to the Yale College Dean’s Office.
+Such reports may be referred to the Yale College Executive Committee or the University-Wide Committee on Sexual Misconduct (UWC), as appropriate, for possible disciplinary action, and/or referred to appropriate civil authorities.

-Organizations must fulfill the training requirements set by the Yale College Dean’s Office annually.
+Training Requirements.
+Organizations must fulfill the annual training requirements set by the Yale College Dean’s Office.
 Failure to comply with training requirements will result in loss of registered status.

+Accommodation for Disabilities.
 As part of an undergraduate organization’s obligation to abide by these policies, the organization is responsible for making reasonable accommodations to assist students with disabilities who indicate that they wish to participate in the organization’s activities or attend one of its events.
-The University’s Office for Equal Opportunity Programs, 221 Whitney Avenue, and the director of the Resource Office on Disabilities, 35 Broadway (rear entrance), room 222, are available to help organizations with these efforts.
+The Office of Institutional Equity and Accessibility (OIEA) and Student Accessibility Services (SAS) are available to help organizations with these efforts.

 Procedure for Annual Registration.
 All undergraduate organizations, whether returning or new, are expected each academic year to submit an online application for registration through Yale Connect by the deadlines listed on the Student Organizations website.
 Organizations that miss these deadlines must wait until the following academic year to register.

-Umbrella organizations are expected to maintain up-to-date registration requirements for all of their affiliated organizations, including a roster of members and officers, and a constitution.
-Each umbrella organization may choose from the following options how maintain these requirements:
+Umbrella Organizations: Umbrella organizations are expected to maintain up-to-date registration requirements for all their affiliated organizations, including a roster of members and officers, and a constitution.
+Each umbrella organization may choose from the following options how to maintain these requirements:

 • All organizations that fall beneath the umbrella organization maintain their own registration requirements, including rosters of members and officers, and their own constitutions.